November 9, 2020

 • Preform a Full PreTrip through the Microprocessor regularly.

-Getting your refrigeration unit serviced regularly will extend its life cycle and keep your business on the road.
+Getting your refrigeration unit serviced regularly will extend its life cycle and keep your truck on the road.

 • Check for software updates to ensure the unit is running on the latest software version.
 This will take advantage of any enhancements due to software updates.